lanthean/docker/README.md

 ```
 ##
+# README.md
 # @Author	Martin Bortel <martin.bortel@gmail.com>
-# @Date		17/09/2020
+# @Date		09/09/2020
+# @Update	09/09/2020
 ##
 ```

-# docker
+# Sudoku
-Master branch of my docker trials

-*Note: Each branch is a separate project*
+Sudoku game generator based on evolutionary algorithms.
+Output is html page with the posibility to be an interactive application (for playing sudoku game as well).